-- Supports the coordination of activities in the Office of the VPARI to ensure the smooth operation of daily activities.
-Manages all information, often confidential, coming into and going out of the Office of the VPARI. - Schedules appointments, meetings, and all travel arrangements for the VPARI and other Managers in the division. - Organizes and manages the VPARI's meetings and working files, including employee and labour relations files, ensuring that research documents, reports and all relevant materials are available before each meeting. - Occasionally drafts and assists with writing divisional communications and correspondence that may include briefing notes, letters, memos, newsletters, and emails, which could involve sensitive and confidential matters and information. - Occasionally drafts reports and presentations, which could be of a confidential nature, for the Senior Management Team, the Board of Governors, and/or other internal and external bodies or groups as required - Assists with the development of divisional policies and operating procedures. - Assists the VPARI with the facilitation of annual performance reviews events, which includes scheduling of meetings - Responsible for maintenance and updating of the division's website. - Maintains an ongoing excellent working relationship with the Office of the President. - Area-specific administrative support for example: - The Operations Officer for the Vice-President, Applied Research and Innovation provides support to the Research Ethics Board (REB), and the CAWT TAC Board, including scheduling meeting and preparing agendas and meeting minutes.
+- Co-ordinates activities in the Office of the SMT member to ensure the smooth operation of daily activities.
+Manages all information, often confidential, coming into and going out of the Office of the SMT member. - Schedules appointments, meetings, and all travel arrangements for the SMT member. - Organizes and manages the SMT member's meeting and working files, including employee and labour relations files, ensuring that research documents, reports and all relevant materials are available before each meeting. - Writes and/or assists with writing divisional communications and correspondence.
+Prepares a variety of documents including briefing notes, presentations, letters, memos, newsletters, and emails, many of which involve sensitive and confidential matters and information. - Develops reports and presentations, often of a confidential nature, for the Senior Management Team, the Board of Governors, and/or other internal and external bodies or groups as required - Monitors, updates, and assists with the development of divisional policies and operating procedures. - Assists the SMT member with facilitation of annual performance reviews events, which includes scheduling of meetings and follow up and making salary budget adjustments where necessary. - Responsible for maintenance and updating of the division's website(s). - Ensures compliance with internal and external reporting requirements and timelines. - Acts as a sounding board for the SMT member on a wide variety of College and employee-related matters and provides advice, as requested. - Maintains an ongoing excellent working relationship with the Office of the President. - Area-specific administrative support for example: - The Operations Officer for the Vice-President, Academic Experience co-ordinates all VPAElevel student appeals (student liaison, arrange appeal hearings, committee liaison, etc.), ensuring procedural compliance and effective communications. - The Operations Office for the Vice-President, Student Experience provides support to student association relations.